zdevilinside/TheExpatTech/content/digital-nomading/recommended-vpn-hardware/index.md

 > ⚠️ **Affiliate Disclosure:** Some of the links above are Amazon affiliate links.
 > If you click through and make a purchase, I may earn a small commission — at no extra cost to you.
-> I have to pay for my site somehow, and this helps keep it running.
+> This helps keep the site running.

 ---